magento/devdocs/guides/v2.3/graphql/payment-methods/payflow-express.md

 ## Additional Payment information

-When you set the payment method code to `paypal_express` in the `setPaymentMethodOnCart` mutation, you must also specify attributes specific to this payment method in `additional_data` object.
+When you set the payment method code to ``payflow_express`` in the `setPaymentMethodOnCart` mutation, you must also specify attributes specific to this payment method in `additional_data` object.
 These attributes are defined in the  `paypal_express` object:

 {% include graphql/payment-methods/paypal-express-checkout-attributes.md %}